researchart/all/ListOfArtifacts.md

 Note that some artifacts are executable (e.g. scripts) and some are not (e.g. tutorials).
 For a discussion on why we might want to divide our work in to the following areas, see the [SE research reuse manifesto](SEresearchReuseManifesto.md).

+The following list is sorted by artifact size, from  _smaller_ to _bigger_.
 Note also that research artifacts can be _smaller_ than a research paper (i.e. one paper can contain many artifacts) or _bigger_ (e.g. a paper might use soem scripts or data)

-The following list is sorted from smaller to bigger:
+If your artifact is not included in the above, then write an issue in this repo to propose a new artifact type.

 1. Motivational statements   or reports or challenge statements or lists of open issues that prompt an analysis;
 1. Hypotheses,  about expected effects in some area;